xuanrongzi/three-body-simulator/README.md

 at least.Proud to be 1%, Sign.

 #list of Features waiting to implement
-1: Data Type of Masses
+1: Data Type of Masses;

-2: Physics laws
+2: Physics laws;

-3: three dimensional Space and data structure in Model unit 4：UI
+3: three dimensional Space and data structure in Model unit;

+4：UI;

-5：Control Unit
+5：Control Unit;

-6: First runnable program (only Suns by now)
+6: First runnable program (only Suns by now);

-7: Add planets
+7: Add planets;

-8: Add Spacecrafts
+8: Add Spacecrafts;

-9: Adjust UI for feature 7 and 8
+9: Adjust UI for feature 7 and 8;

-10: First Phone app
+10: First Phone app;

-11: Adjustable camera
+11: Adjustable camera;

-12: data recording
+12: data recording;

-13: data projection and analysis
+13: data projection and analysis;

-14: database integration
+14: database integration;

-15: refactor code in python
+15: refactor code in python;

 2015-3-24 20:45
 Xuanrongzi at Chapel Hill, NC